buildwitharham/buildwitharham/README.md

 # 💫 About Me:
-working on NexSol Tech's official Website as frontend developer
+working on NexSol Tech as frontend developer

 ## 🌐 Socials: